 This is a great value as it comes with a tuner, (required for new players) case, strap, strings, dvd, and online lessons subscription.
 The ukulele itself features an Agathis body, brass frets, rosewood fingerboard and bridge, mahogany neck and geared tuners.

-A few reviewers suggest spending an extra $9 for better strings.
-At time of writing, this ukulele has over 800 mostly positive reviews.
+I suggest spending a bit extra for better strings.
 This is a great choice to get your child started on their musical journey.
-Does it sound amazing?
-No. Does it sound pretty darn good for $85?
-Yes.

 Last update on 2024-03-04 / Affiliate links / Images from Amazon Product Advertising API